FallingCeilingS/fallingceilings.github.io/source/_posts/Difference-between-float-and-flex.md

 Float is a traditional solution which is separated elements from the document flow layout.
 It is based on the box model and relies on the `display` attribute, `position` attribute, and `float` attribute.

-- Advantages:
-  - It is very inconvenient for special layouts, such as vertical centering.

 - Disadvantages:
+  - It is difficult for developers to implement special layouts, such as vertical centering.
   - Low error prone and high coupling.
 If one of the floating elements has some layout issues, other related elements will also be affected.
   - Fixed layout is required.
   - Not compatible for lower versions of Internet Explorer.